pichotweb/website/content/tutorial/getting-started/learn-to/game-engine-basics/index.md

 #### Editor

-Godot has a very beginner-friendly game editor which is a big plus.
+Godot has abeginner-friendly game editor which is a big plus.

 #### 2D/3D support